 See the below salad.
 I would often eat salads for lunch at work, but this new diet prompted me to add some turkey and roast beets (which I blasted under the broiler with garlic and olive oil for 30 minutes, skins and all).
 The turkey was an early-Paleo Experiment slip-up.
 It’s deli-style, and even though the ingredients are only “turkey, turkey broth (containing less than 2% salt and vegetable oil),” it’s probably not the best.
 The black flecks on there aren’t pepper, they’re roasted hemp seeds: delish.

 Another thing was red about my day besides the beets?
 The roast beast.

 Yes, you read that right.
 The roast beast.
-With apologies to any sensitive vegans out there (though they surely would’ve stopped reading by now, so I have nothing to worry about), it is rather pleasant to say “roast beast.”
+With apologies to any sensitive vegans out there (though they surely would’ve stopped reading by now), it is rather pleasant to say “roast beast.”
 It’s from How the Grinch Stole Christmas, and I’ve always found the expression hilarious.